nyu-daniel-zint/intro-to-computer-science-2024-spring/content/syllabus.md

 ## Attendance & participation

-Attendance is mandatory.
+**Attendance is highly encouraged**!
 In-class and online message board participation is encouraged.
 Students who do not attend class regularly and who do not participate in discussions tend to do poorly.

 ## Required software and hardware